autogoal/survey/README.md

     - **`fixed`** (`bool`): A fixed pipeline with several, but predefined, steps
     - **`linear`** (`bool`): A variable-length pipeline where each step feeds on the immediately previous output
     - **`graph`** (`bool`): An arbitrarily graph-shaped pipeline where each step can feed on any of the previous outputs
-  - **`invalid_pipelines`** (`bool`): Whether the seach space contains potentially invalid pipelines that are only discovered when evaluated, e.g., allowing a dense-only estimator to precede a sparse transformer.
+  - **`robust`** (`bool`): Whether the seach space contains potentially invalid pipelines that are only discovered when evaluated, e.g., allowing a dense-only estimator to precede a sparse transformer.

 ### Software architecture

 Other characteristics describing general features of the system as a software product.

 - **`extensible`** (`bool`): Whether the system is designed to be extensible, in the sense that a user can add a single new type of model, or search algorithm, etc., in an easy manner, not needing to modify any part of the system/
-- **`accessible_models`** (`bool`): Whether the models obtained from the AutoML process can be freely inspected by the user up to the level of individual parameters (e.g., neural network weights).
+- **`accessible`** (`bool`): Whether the models obtained from the AutoML process can be freely inspected by the user up to the level of individual parameters (e.g., neural network weights).
-- **`portable_models`** (`bool`): Whether the models obtained can be exported out of the AutoML system, either on a standard format, or, at least, in a format native of the underlying ML library,such that they can be deployed on another platform without depending on the AutoML system itself.
+- **`portable`** (`bool`): Whether the models obtained can be exported out of the AutoML system, either on a standard format, or, at least, in a format native of the underlying ML library,such that they can be deployed on another platform without depending on the AutoML system itself.
 - **`computational_resources`**: Computational resources that, if available, can be leveraged by the system.
   - **`gpu`** (`bool`): Whether the system supports GPUs.
   - **`tpu`** (`bool`): Whether the system supports TPUs.